JTomasson/Projects/README.md

 - Numerical methods: a month long coursework based utilizing various methods to model the unsteady advection diffusion equation.
 Mark: A*

 ## C++ programming
-- Matrix: 5 day long assessment in groups of 3 on utilizing various programming methods in C++ in order to build a linear solver.
-Mark: Pending
+- Matrix: 5 day long assessment in groups of 3 on utilizing various programming methods in C++ in order to build a collection of linear solvers.
+Mark: A*
 - Open MP: 7 day long assessment in groups of 3 on optimizing code and utilizing OpenMP to do data intensive calculations.
 Mark: Pending https://acse-2020.github.io/group-project-charlie-s-angels/

 ## Large group projects
 - Meteorite modelling.
-5 day Python assessment in groups of 8 on modelling a meteorite entry using various numerical methods and calculating casualties using API data.
+5 day Python assessment in groups of 8 on modelling a meteorite entry using various numerical methods and calculating casualties using various data.
 Mark: B

 ## Other projects
 - 2020 BP Imperial College Data Science Hackathon: 1 day hackathon revolving around creating a classification model using text data.
 Result: 1st. place